‘HARD CRAFT’ - Volkswagen Crafter Range Independent New Review (Ref:9438)

 Practicalities and Costs

 So, how practical will this Crafter prove to be in everyday use?
-Well, the twin rear doors can be swung out in the usual way - in most cases out to as much as 270-degrees if you release the stays.
-There's a reasonably low loading height which can be as little as 570mm and once you get your goods inside, the space available will of course depend upon your choice of wheelbase.
-There are two options (3.64 and 4.49-metres) and various overall body lengths (6.0 to 7.4-metres).
+Well, the twin rear doors can be swung out in the usual way - out to as much as 270-degrees if you get this plusher trim level or pay the extra to get this feature.
+There's a reasonably low loading height which can be as little as 570mm and once you get your goods inside, the space available will of course depend upon your choice of wheelbase length.
+There are two options (3.64 and 4.49-metres) and three overall body lengths (the medium version, long and long wheelbase Maxi).

 As usual with LCVs, your total loading volume will be determined by your chosen combination of wheelbase length, front or rear wheel drive configuration and roof height.
-There are up to four roof heights, starting with the 2.35m 'H2' 'Low roof' version, which slots in below the 2.59m 'H3' 'High roof' variant - the one most will want - and the 2.79m 'H4' 'Super high roof' option for those who really want to super-size things.
-All of that means that an 'L3' 'Medium' wheelbase model can be specified in load volumes that vary between 9.9m3 and 11.3m3.
-An 'L4' 'Long' model can be specified in load volumes that vary between 14.4m3 and 16.1m3.
-And an 'L5' 'Long Maxi' derivative can be specified in load volumes that vary between 16.4m3 and 18.4m3.
+There are three roof heights, starting with the 2.35m 'Low roof' version, which slots in below the 2.59m 'High roof' variant - the one most will want - and the 2.79m Super-High 'Long Maxi high roof' option for those who really want to super-size things.
+All of that means that the 'Medium' wheelbase model can be specified in load volumes that vary between 9.3m3 and 10.7m3.
+A 'Long' model can be specified in load volumes that vary between 13.6m3 and 16.1m3.
+And a 'Long Maxi' derivative can be specified in load volumes that vary between 16.1m3 and 18.4m3.

 Running costs of course will depend on the engine and Gross Vehicle Weight you select but whichever Crafter you choose, you'll find the 2.0 TDI diesel engine to be extremely frugal, whether you choose it in 140, 163 or 177PS guise.
-As a guide, you can expect to average somewhere between 32 and 36mpg in this vehicle on the combined cycle, depending upon the variant you're in.
+As a guide, you can expect to average somewhere between 27 and 33mpg in this vehicle on the combined cycle, depending upon the variant you're in.
+And between 256 and 313g/km of CO2.
+As usual with this TDI unit, the AdBlue additive is necessary to meet Eur6 emissions regulations; you'll get about 5,000 miles from each AdBlue tank.
+Service intervals have been extended from 25,000 to 30,000 miles as part of this update.
+An oil service is ideally needed every 12,000 miles.
+And there's a three year warranty - with no mileage limit.

 Summary

-It seems as if the switch from diesel to EV powertrains will take a lot longer than the industry and European governments expected, especially in the segment for really large LCV's.
-Which is good news for the Crafter range, which remains built around diesel power.
-This improved model feels a lot more up-to-date inside against the technology that modern businesses now want.
+It seems as if the switch from diesel to EV powertrains will take a lot longer than the industry and European governments expected, especially in the segment for really large LCVs.
+Which is good news for the Crafter range, which remains solely built around diesel power.
+This improved model feels a lot more up-to-date inside, incorporating the technology that modern businesses now want.
 Otherwise though, its appeal remains much as before.

-Is there a better quality large panel van out there than this?
-Assuming you prefer the Volkswagen's engine range and pricing structure to that of its Mercedes Sprinter stablemate, then you'd have to say not.
-Yes, the Crafter is priced at a premium compared to rivals but you can see and feel where the extra money goes.
+Is there really a better quality large panel van out there than this?
+Assuming you prefer this Volkswagen's engine range and pricing structure to that of its Mercedes Sprinter stablemate, then you'd have to say not.
+Yes, the Crafter is priced at a premium compared to its various mainstream market rivals, but you can see and feel where the extra money goes.
 Forward-thinking businesses will accept this on the basis that residual values are very strong and the whole vehicle feels - and is - built to last, enabling companies to spread the up-front sticker price over a longer operating period.
-In ten years time, we'd wager that this vehicle will still be going strong at a point when most of its rivals will be falling to pieces.
+In ten years time, we'd wager that this vehicle will still be going strong at a point when most of its rivals are starting to fade.
 Enough said.

 • Performance